Skip to content

 1. nah tries each provider in the order listed in providers:

-2. If a provider returns allow or block, that decision is used
+2. If a provider returns allow, that decision is used

 3. If a provider returns uncertain, the cascade stops (doesn't try the next provider)